 But When Will Home Prices Crash Again?!

-All of this makes one wonder when the next housing market crash will take place.
-Home prices can only go up for long before they drop again, right?
+All of those recent home price gains might make one wonder when the next housing market crash will take place.

+After all, home prices can only go up for so long before they drop again, right?
 Well, the answer to that age-old question might not be as elusive as you think.

 While not a perfect science, there seems to be “a steady 18-year rhythm” that has been observed since around the year 1800.

 Yes, for over 200 years we’ve seen the real estate market follow a familiar boom and bust path, and there’s really no reason to think that will stop now.

-You’ll Never Get Back In
+You’ll Never Get Back Into the Housing Market…

-Another bust in inevitable, despite folks telling us we’ll never get back in again if we sell our home today, or don’t buy one tomorrow.
+Another housing bust in inevitable, despite folks telling us we’ll never get back in again if we sell our home today, or don’t buy one tomorrow.

-There are four phases to this cycle, including a recovery phase, which we’ve clearly experienced, followed by an expansion phase, where new inventory is created to satisfy demand.
+There are four phases to this predictable cycle, including a recovery phase, which we’ve clearly experienced, followed by an expansion phase, where new inventory is created to satisfy demand.
 This is happening now.

 The good news (for existing homeowners) is that according to this theory, we won’t see another home price peak until around 2024.

 So even if you purchased a home recently and spent more than you would have liked, it could very well look cheap relative to prices a few years down the line.